Kernix13/javascript-cheat-sheet/string-array-examples.md

 High Order Array Methods = methods that use a callback function.
 The most used ones are `sort`, `map`, `filter`, `forEach`, and `reduce`; but also `find`, `every`, and `some` are useful.

 ### Sort

+Sorts an array in ascending order.
+Mutates the array.
+Can be used on strings.

 Callback examples:
 ```js